-The proposed project consists of a new Cullman EC 161-kV substation and about 6 to 7 miles of new TVA transmission line to power the substation.
-The line would extend south from TVA’s existing Addison 161-kV tap line to the new Helicon Substation, which would be located in Arley, between County Road 40 and Helicon Road.
+The proposed project consists of about 15 to 18 miles of new transmission line to power Volunteer EC’s new 161-kilovolt substation.
+The line would extend south from TVA’s existing Huntsville-Wolf Creek 161-kilovolt line to the new Byrdstown Substation, located southeast of Byrdstown, Tennessee.

-Several alternative routes from a network of 9 alternative line segments will be presented at the open house.
+Several alternative routes from a network of 13 alternative line segments and four tap point locations will be presented at the open house.

-The transmission line would consist of steel pole structures centered on a 100-foot right-of-way.
-One alternative line segment would use existing right-of-way from a 46-kV line that is no longer in service.
+The transmission lines would consist of steel pole structures on a 100-foot right-of-way.

 The project is scheduled to be completed by December 2011.

 TVA’s process for siting new transmission projects is designed to allow public input at all stages.
 TVA is committed to working with area stakeholders to address concerns during the course of the project.
-Comments received during the comment period were used in reaching a decision on the proposed action.
+Comments received during the comment period have been used in reaching a decision on the proposed action.

-TVA held an open house to discuss the proposed transmission line project on Nov.
-19, 2009 at the Addison Community Center in Addison, Alabama.
+TVA held an open house to discuss the proposed transmission line project on July 16 in Albany, Kentucky.
 A 30-day comment period followed.